 European patent law also has a requirement for patentable subject matter, but almost all patent applications meet that requirement by formally claiming a “computer-implemented method”, for example.
 The substantial hurdle in Europe is the inventive step, which can only reside in the technical features of the claims.

 Therefore, European examiners determine which claim features are technical.
 If the only technical feature in the claim is a general purpose computer, the examiner would typically raise a prior art document that discloses a general purpose computer and conclude that the claims are not inventive, irrespective of any inventive but non-technical features.

 The Australian practice on computer-implemented inventions remains in a state of flux and there is a need for further cases that proceed to the courts for clarification.
 Nevertheless, pending patent rights (before examination) are commercially valuable to many software businesses for funding rounds or creating risks for competitors.
 The next article in this series will provide an opinion on the current practice, a suggestion of best practice and a prediction of where Australian patent law will proceed in the future.

-This article originally appeared in the April 2017 LexisNexis Australian Media, Techniology and Communications Law Bulletin and has been republished with permission.
+This article originally appeared in the April 2017 LexisNexis Australian Media, Technology and Communications Law Bulletin and has been republished with permission.